Worried about weight gain over the holidays? We've got some pro tips for staying healthy (without losing your mind) this holiday season.

 Transitioning to whole, plant-based foods can not only help you avoid weight gain over the holidays, it’ll also been shown to reduce cholesterol and blood pressure, prevent or even reverse heart disease and diabetes, reduce inflammation, limit medications, and boost energy (something you may need more of throughout the sometimes draining holiday season).

 Feeling stressed is a totally normal, albeit annoying, part of the holiday season.
 You’ve got in-laws on the way, last minute shopping to do, dinner obligations every other day.
 Aside from stress being bad for our health in general, it also leads many to overeat to satisfy emotional needs rather than physical hunger.
-Take a bath, drink a cup of herbal tea, meditate, or even take a night off from “holiday” activities to slow down and recharge.
+Take a bath, drink a cup of herbal tea, eat stress-relieving foods, meditate, or even take a night off from “holiday” activities to slow down and recharge.

 By Ali Brown